Cloud-Schematics/easy-flexible-vpc-network/README.md

 ### Adding VPN Gateways

 VPCs listed in the `vpcs_add_vpn_subnet` variable will have a subnet created in Zone 1 of that VPC, and a VPN Gateway created on that subnet.
+The CIDR block `10.0.x0.0/24` is reserved for VPN Gateways in each VPC.

 ---